desertwolf7/NumericalDigitize/help/index_en.rst

 ================================================
-The extension for QGIS Numeric Digitize 3 is for adding or edit objects such as a point, line, or polygon by entering or change the coordinate values of their node points.
+The extension for QGIS Numeric Digitize 3 is for adding or edit objects such as a point, line, or polygon by entering or change the coordinate values of their vertices.

 This version of the extension is used for create or edit objects with one type and consisting of points and lines.
 Working correctly with objects containing